nabu-platform/types-binding-flat/README.md

 ### Records

-- Min occurs and max occurs of records are usually determined from the data type you map to but you can forcibly set this with the attributes "minOccurs" and "maxOccurs" on a record
+- Min occurs and max occurs of records (default 1) are usually determined from the data type you map to but you can forcibly set this with the attributes "minOccurs" and "maxOccurs" on a record

 ### Fields